-Before joining AEI, Zycher was president of his own economics firm.
-He has also been an associate of the office of economic analysis in the Bureau of Intelligence and Research at the US Department of State.
-He is a former senior economist at the RAND Corporation, a former adjunct professor of economics at the University of California, Los Angeles (UCLA), and at The California State University; worked as an economist for the Jet Propulsion Laboratory at the California Institute of Technology; and served as a senior staff economist for the President's Council of Economic Advisers, with responsibility for energy and environmental policy issues.
+Before joining AEI, Zycher conducted a broad research program in his public policy research firm, and was an intelligence community associate of the Office of Economic Analysis, Bureau of Intelligence and Research, US Department of State.
+He is a former senior economist at the RAND Corporation, a former adjunct professor of economics at the University of California, Los Angeles (UCLA) and at the California State University Channel Islands, and is a former senior economist at the Jet Propulsion Laboratory, California Institute of Technology.
+He served as a senior staff economist for the President’s Council of Economic Advisers, with responsibility for energy and environmental policy issues.

 Zycher has a doctorate in economics from UCLA, a Master in Public Policy from the University of California, Berkeley, and a Bachelor of Arts in political science from UCLA.